Connect with a certified trainer for free

 Cervical Disc Herniation Causes, Symptoms & Treatment

-Neck and upper back pain with radiation are a common occurrence for many athletes, especially as they age.
-A herniated cervical disc is often the reason for this pain.
-When the disc herniates or ruptures, this puts pressure on the nerves in the spinal column resulting in pain often radiating down the arm.
+Neck and upper back pain with radiation is common for many athletes, especially as they age.
+A herniated cervical disc, sometimes referred to as a disc injury, is often the reason for this pain.
+When the disc herniates or ruptures, it puts pressure on the nerves in the spinal column, resulting in radiating arm pain.

 Cervical Disc Herniation Hero Image 2

-Neck and upper back pain are a common occurrence for many athletes, especially as they age.
+Neck and upper back pain is common for many athletes, especially as they age.
 A herniated cervical disc is often the reason for this pain.
-Your spine is formed by vertebrae, which are bones that stack on top of one another to form your spinal column.
+Your spine is formed by vertebrae, bones that stack on top of one another to create your spinal column.
 Between the vertebrae are discs that act as cushions and help give your back flexibility and range of motion.
 The discs near the neck are called the cervical discs.
-These discs are hard on the outside, but soft and jelly-like in the center.
+These discs are hard on the outside but soft and jelly-like in the center.
 Cervical discs can rupture due to aging and other factors.
 When this happens, the soft center pushes through the outside.
-This puts pressure on the nerves in the spinal column, resulting in pain.
+This puts pressure on the nerves in the spinal column, often causing a pinched nerve in the neck, resulting in radiating pain.

 What causes Cervical Disc Herniation?